MGLedesma/301_Reading_Notes/class-01.md

   * local account use domain account, no sign-in with Microsoft account

 ## Things I want to know more about
-I would like to know the least expensive way to set up a server for personal use.
+I would like to know the inexpensive way of setting up a server for personal use.